Queue area: Alternate activities

 A substitute or alternative activity may be provided for people to participate in while waiting to be called, which reduces the perceived waiting time and the probability that the customer will abort their visit.
 For example, a busy restaurant might seat waiting customers a bar.
 An outdoor attraction with long virtual queues might have a side marquee selling merchandise or food.
 The alternate activity may provide the organisation with an opportunity to generate additional revenue from the waiting customers.

 Mobile

 All of the above methods, however, suffer from the same drawback: the person arrives at the location only to find out that they need to wait.
-Recently, queues at DMVs, colleges, restaurants, healthcare institutions, government offices and elsewhere have begun to be replaced by mobile queues or queue-ahead, whereby the person queuing uses his/her phone, the internet, a kiosk or another method to enter a virtual queue, optionally prior to arrival, is free to roam during the wait, and then gets paged at his/her mobile phone when his/her turn approaches.
+Recently, queues at DMVs, colleges, restaurants, healthcare institutions, government offices and elsewhere have begun to be replaced by mobile queues or queue-ahead, whereby the person queuing uses their phone, the internet, a kiosk or another method to enter a virtual queue, optionally prior to arrival, is free to roam during the wait, and then gets paged at their mobile phone when their turn approaches.
 This has the advantage of allowing users to find out the wait forecast and get in the queue before arriving, roaming freely and then timing their arrival to the availability of service.
-This has been shown to extend the patience of those into the queue and reduce no-shows.
+This has been shown to extend the patience of those in the queue and reduce no-shows.